vlapsley/australia/README.md

 All biomes are enabled by default.
 Currently, disabling the *Underground* biome will have no effect.

 ## Changelog
+### 0.4 (2016-05-24)
+* Added new corals and sea grass.
+* Replaced coral sand with coral stone.
+* Added sunken woodships and submarines with variable "loot".
+* Fixed an issue with the rainforest tree schematic causing Minetest 0.4.14 to crash on startup.

 ### 0.3.1 (2016-04-22)
 * Changed ore distribution to use minetest.register_ore function.
 * Added uranium in two biomes if technic_worldgen mod is enabled.